kedanco/100-days-kallaway-log/README.md

 Thanks to the previous CSS Clock project that covered transforming and translating X and Y values, this project was easier to understand.
 Gonna implement it soon!

+Also uploaded my first few JS30 projects to my portfolio site!
+Gonna find time to add everything in soon :D

+**Link to work:**

+### Day 15: 17th January Wednesday, 2018

+**Today's Progress:** Javascript30 Day 14

+**Thoughts:** Barely enough time for coding today!
+Covered a familiar topic - data types that pass by value or reference.
+An important concept that solved the simplest but most head-scratching of problems, and something that I read about again in YDKJS

+Squeezed out time for the video, understoof and best takeaway were the multiple methods that allow for copying by value from arrays!
+Dealing with objects still seem pretty limited.

+Also, prepared the rest of my screenshots today.
+Gonna be filling up my js30 image grid!

 **Link to work:**